What is Your Off-Season Routine? Get some rest, recover, then begin to fuel the body!

 Back to the initial summer ball dilemma, players leaving early.
 Are these players really looking to improve?
 Are they looking to keep busy for the part of the summer, use a few weeks to "showcase" themselves, take some time off at home, then go back to school?
 Some players need summer ball.
 Others use it.

 Pitchers, it does not matter where you pitch, you must want to be there and you owe it to yourself to compete, always.
+The strength training you build up during the off season, and maintain during the regular season, must be tested in game competitions.
+How will you know, more importantly, how will coaches know, if you can play at the highest levels if you avoid being there.

 There seems to be no answer to correcting the college summer ball mindset.
 Coaches will continue to recruit players throughout the summer, frantically searching for players who may or may not be available, to fill spots vacated with little advance notice.
-It is a time consuming and sometimes frustrating process.
+It is a time-consuming and sometimes frustrating process.

 One last thought: